Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 { imports = [ ./B.nix ./A.nix ]; }
 ```

 … and in *most cases* that is true.
 99% of the time you can safely sort your import list and either your NixOS system will be *exactly* the same as before (down to the hash) or *essentially* the same as before, meaning that the difference is irrelevant.
-However, for those 1% of cases where order matters we use the `lib.mkOrder` function.
+However, for those 1% of cases where order matters we need the `lib.mkOrder` function.

-Here's a common example of where ordering matters:
+Here's one example of where ordering matters:

 ```nix
 let